Salil03/Dots-and-Boxes/README.md

 # Todo

-- Implement a better algorithm for computer move
+- Implement a better algorithm for computer move(Minimax with alpha-beta pruning sounds fun)
 - Show Board in a prettier way?